 2. Open with a strong resume introduction

-One of the best ways to get employers to read your resume is by starting it off with a convincing resume summary.
+One of the best ways to get employers’ attention is by starting your resume with a convincing introduction.

-Here’s an example of a great resume summary on a chronological resume:
+Here’s an example of a nursing resume objective on a chronological resume:

 3. Write your work experience in reverse chronological order